 However, the Christmas tree tradition would have likely stayed in Germany and may not have reached the rest of the world without the help of Queen Victoria of England.
 Queen Victoria played an instrumental role in popularizing the evergreen tree tradition, especially the decorating of the tree with family and friends around Christmas time.
 With so much political and economic influence concentrated in England around the middle of the 19th century, the German evergreen traditions became widely adopted in cultures where the British operated as they spread Christmas cheer around the globe.

 Despite the rocketing popularity of the evergreen tree in Christmas traditions throughout Europe, indoor trees didn’t make their way into American homes and traditions for several more years.
-The Americans were less susceptible to the rule of the Queen, and it took another ten years before the colonies opened up to the new holiday custom.
+The Americans were less susceptible to the rule of the Queen.
+Therefore, it took another ten years before the colonies opened up to the new holiday custom.
 The tradition of decorating trees around Christmas was largely considered a “foreign pleasantry” until around 1850.

 Fast forward to today and the Christmas tradition is celebrated by more than 2 billion people across 160 countries.
-Although each culture has their own traditions, the practice of bringing a tree or shrub inside to decorate is commonplace regardless of location.
+Although each culture has its own traditions, the practice of bringing a tree or shrub inside to decorate is commonplace regardless of location.
 However, in modern-day America, the evergreen tree reigns supreme.
 Trees such as spruce, pine, and fir trees are generally viewed as the most popular “Christmas trees” with nearly 46 million real trees and fake trees purchased annually (combined).
 This makes the business of Christmas tree buying and selling a nearly $2 billion industry according to the American Christmas Tree Association.
 That’s a lot of trees!

 It’s the most wonderful time of the year – the Holidays!
 If you enjoyed this holiday article, we know you’ll enjoy learning about one of the trends of the year – Hygge Decor.